-- 65 The IIR L2 Track Data V4 provides the brightness temperatures measured at 8.65 μm, 10.60 μm, and 12.05 μm at 1-km resolution, with co-located to the lidar track.
+The IIR L2 Track Data V4 provides the brightness temperatures measured at 8.65 μm, 10.60 μm, and 12.05 μm at 1-km resolution, with co-located to the lidar track.
 Also reported is the clear-sky brightness temperature computed using the fast-calculation radiative transfer (FASRAD) model (Dubuisson et al., 2005; Garnier et al., 2021).
 Here, we average those brightness temperatures over the 5-km atmospheric columns defined in the CALIOP L2 5 km Merged Layer Data Product.
 Then, using the CALIOP level 2 (L2) 5 km Merged Layer Data Product V4, we retain monolayer cases.
-Monolayer columns are defined - 70 as 5-km (15 lidar single shots) horizontal averages of CALIOP attenuated backscatter profiles in which the CALIOP layer detection algorithm identifies only a single atmospheric layer (i.e., either a cloud or an aerosol).
-Our analysis is based on data above midlatitude and tropical oceans during the 12 years from 2008 through 2019.
-From launch until November 2007, the CALIOP viewing angle was fixed at 0.3°, and in this configuration specular reflections from horizontally aligned ice crystals can contribute significantly to the lidar backscatter signals (Avery et al., 2020).
-On 28 November 2007, the CALIOP viewing angle was permanently changed to 3° off nadir.
-To ensure a uniform instrument configuration throughout the study period we - have excluded the 2006 and 2007 measurements from our analyses.
+Monolayer columns are defined as 5-km (15 lidar single shots) horizontal averages of CALIOP attenuated backscatter profiles in which the CALIOP layer detection algorithm identifies only a single atmospheric layer (i.e., either a cloud or an aerosol).
+Our analysis is based on data above midlatitudes and tropical oceans for the 12 years of the 2008-2019 time period.